Lev Vygotsky: Cultural-historical theory

 The hypothesis put forward by Vygotsky was a paradigm shift in psychology.
-He was first to propose that all psychological functions, which govern mental, cognitive and physical actions of the individual are not immutable but have a history of cultural development (in human history and in everyone personally) through interiorization of cultural tools.
-Therefore the process of transformation which is happening when current cultural tools are interiorized becomes the focus of psychological research.
+He was the first to propose that all psychological functions that govern mental, cognitive, and physical actions of the individual are not immutable but have a history of cultural development (in human history and in everyone personally) through interiorization of cultural tools.
+Therefore, the process of transformation that is happening when current cultural tools are interiorized becomes the focus of psychological research:

-It was assumed before, that individual possess function in well done, half-done or raw form, that function would unfold in the society, become complex, bigger, is enriched or, vice versa - slowed down and suppressed etc. Now we have reasons to believe that in regard of higher mental functions things are opposite.
-Functions first appear in social group in form of social relations of a child, then they become mental functions of an individual.
-For example, assumption was that every child is able to think, make arguments and proofs and look for sound reasonings.
-Debates with others grow from collision of these reasonings.
-But things are different.
-Research shows - debates foster thinking.
-Research also leads us to the same conclusions in regard to all other mental functions.

-Vygotsky posits the existence of lower and higher mental functions.
+Vygotsky posited the existence of lower and higher mental functions.
 The latter have social origins and complex system structure, mediated by cultural tools and controlled by an individual.
-Vygotsky came to the conclusion that conscious is possible because of the mediated nature of higher psychological functions.
-Between the stimulus and the reaction of a person (both behavioral and mental), an additional connection arises through a mediating link - a stimulus-means, or a sign.
-Signs are tools that mediate higher psychological functions, and control one own's behavior.
-A word could direct attention, create personal meaning, form a concept and coordinate.
+Vygotsky came to the conclusion that consciousness is possible because of the mediated nature of higher psychological functions.
+Between the stimulus and the reaction of a person (both behavioral and mental), an additional connection arises through a mediating link: a stimulus-means or a sign.
+Signs are tools that mediate higher psychological functions and control one's own behavior.
+A word could direct attention, create personal meaning, form a concept, and coordinate.

 Vygotsky illustrated his idea of mediation via Buridan's ass paradox.
-A problematic situation of choosing between two equal possibilities, interests Vygotsky primarily from the point of view of solving it through a coin flip - redelegating decision to the outside object - an example of using cultural tools to govern one's own psychological function of volition.
+A problematic situation of choosing between two equal possibilities interested Vygotsky primarily from the point of view of solving it through a coin flip, redelegating decision to the outside object, an example of using cultural tools to govern one's own psychological function of volition.

-Developing a method for studying higher psychological functions, Vygotsky is guided by the principle of ex ungue leonem and, in addition to casting lots, analyzes such phenomena as using a knot in the handkerchief for remembering and finger counting.
+While developing a method for studying higher psychological functions, Vygotsky was guided by the principle of ex ungue leonem and additionally analyzed phenomena such as using a knot in the handkerchief for remembering and finger counting.